Nancy and Joseph Birkle Student Engagement Award

 Nominees for the Birkle Student Engagement Award must be undergraduate or graduate students currently enrolled in the College of Liberal Arts at Penn State University Park.
 Additionally, nominees must in some way participate in programs or activities supported by the Center for Democratic Deliberation or one of its partners.

-Nominations for the 2012-2013 Nancy and Joseph Birkle Student Engagement Award are due by
+Nominations for the 2014-2015 Nancy and Joseph Birkle Student Engagement Award are closed.

 - Janeetra Johnson is an undergraduate student majoring in Women’s Studies.
 She is being honored with this year’s Birkle Student Engagement Award for her commitment to racial, gender, and economic equality in her hometown of Philadelphia and at Penn State University.
 In Philadelphia, Janeetra worked with Judge Marjorie Rendell and the National Constitution Center, co-founding an organization called “Star Force” that educated minority children from underprivileged backgrounds on the importance of civic education.
 At Penn State, she has allied with two Women’s Studies groups on campus, Triota and Coalition, to speak out against sexual violence.
 Additionally, she recently founded an organization, Reaching for Greatness, that mentors young women in the community.
 Dr. Gabeeba Baderoon, Janeetra’s nominator, wrote that Janeetra’s “visionary, sustained and deeply ethical engagement” in her communities is a wonderful example of “empathetic, thoughtful, and effective public engagement.”
 The Center for Democratic Deliberation agrees with Dr. Baderoon’s sentiments, and we are pleased to honor Janeetra with the Birkle Award.